Changissnz/selfinterest/README.md

 such as class, familial bloodlines, and occupation to further distinguish individual human beings.
 Some noteworthy instances demonstrate how self-interest does not always align with merit of performance.
-The 1492 expulsion of Jews from Spain, due to reasons that include their financial success that outsized that of the predominantly Catholic populace there, resulted in many Jews having to leave Spain or to convert to Catholicism, in which some still practiced Judaism as crypto-Jews.
+The 1492 expulsion of Jews from Spain, due to reasons such as their financial success that outsized that of the predominantly Catholic populace there, resulted in many Jews having to leave Spain or to convert to Catholicism, in which some still practiced Judaism as crypto-Jews.